Amarin shares jump after website goof on heart drug approval

 The website showed the drug labeled "vascepa" and indicated as an adjunct to diet to reduce triglyceride and apolipoprotein B levels in patients with very high triglycerides -- a blood fat that contributes to heart disease alongside cholesterol.

-Regulatory approval will allow the company to take on GlaxoSmithKline Plc's popular heart pill Lovaza.
+Regulatory approval will allow the company to take on GlaxoSmithKline Plc's (GSK.L) popular heart pill Lovaza.

 Both drugs contain omega-3 fatty acids, the heart-protecting chemicals found in fish oil, and are designed to treat patients with very high levels of triglycerides.